2020 Utah gubernatorial election

 The 2020 Utah gubernatorial election was held on November 3, 2020, to elect the governor of Utah.
-Incumbent Republican governor Gary Herbert declined running for re-election to a third full term.
+Incumbent Republican Governor Gary Herbert declined to run for election to a third full term.

 Background

 Although incumbent Republican governor Gary Herbert was eligible to run for re-election to a third full term, he initially announced shortly after being re-elected in 2016 that he would not run again, but indicated in January 2019 that he was open to the possibility of running again before ultimately deciding to retire and endorse his lieutenant governor, Spencer Cox.
 Utah had not had a Democratic governor since Scott M. Matheson left office in January 1985.
 This is the second longest active streak of one-party leadership, trailing only South Dakota, which had not had a Democratic governor since Harvey L. Wollman left office in 1979.

 The primaries took place on June 30, 2020.
 The filing deadline was on June 19, 2020.